BukLauBokChoi/Neural_Network_in_python/README.md

 # Neural_Network_in_python
-this is a simple neural network with three input neurons and one output neuron
+This is a simple neural network with three input neurons and one output neuron.
+It will predict the output using backpropagation.